d-platonov/levy-processes-dynamic-cutting/README.md

 # Dynamic Cutting Approach for Simulating Some Lévy Processes

 This repository contains a collection of Python scripts designed to simulate alpha-stable and tempered-stable processes.
-The implementation is based on the numerical examples (4.1 and 4.2) provided in the paper:
+The implementation is based on the numerical examples (4.1 and 4.2) provided in the paper [...]:

-> Ivanenko, D., Knopova, V., & Platonov, D. (2024).
-On Approximation of Some Lévy(-type) Processes. *Austrian Journal of Statistics*, VV(II), 1-xx.

 ![example_plot_alpha_stable](https://github.com/d-platonov/levy-processes-dynamic-cutting/assets/173836765/07c2ddfe-eb25-4bb5-a246-0bdbdfa67117)